shoaib281/Email-Notion-notes/README.md

 # Email-Notion-notes
-_Program that emails random notes from notion to you_
+_Program that emails random notes from notion_

 #### Installation instructions